codex-academy/read-me/2-dev-environment.md

 ## Install the dependencies

 How does someone install the dependencies they need for your project?
 If they run `npm install`, how does NodeJS know what things to install?
-If you've been using `npm install --save-dev MODULENAME` when adding things to your app then you probably have a good idea!
+(You've run `npm install --save-dev <modulename>` a few times now when building your app.
+What does the `--save-dev` do?)

 How about the database?
 What scripts does someone have to run to set up their local database?